A Complete Guide to Caring for Mass Cane Plant

 Read more

-• Regularly check for spider mites, mealybugs, and scale insects.
-Treat with insecticidal soap or neem oil and maintain good air circulation.
+• You need to check for pests like spider mites, mealybugs, and scale insects, treating with insecticidal soap or neem oil.

 Read more